data-apis/array-api/spec/extensions/linear_algebra_functions.md

 (function-linalg-svd)=
 ### linalg.svd(x, /, *, full_matrices=True)

-Returns the singular value decomposition A = USVh of a matrix (or a stack of matrices) `x` where `U` is a matrix (or a stack of matrices) with orthonormal columns, `S` is a vector of non-negative numbers (or stack of vectors), and `Vh` is a matrix (or a stack of matrices) with orthonormal rows.
+Returns a singular value decomposition A = USVh of a matrix (or a stack of matrices) `x`, where `U` is a matrix (or a stack of matrices) with orthonormal columns, `S` is a vector of non-negative numbers (or stack of vectors), and `Vh` is a matrix (or a stack of matrices) with orthonormal rows.

 #### Parameters